smoke275/SensorFusion3D/writeup.md

 # Track 3D-Objects Over Time

-### 1. Write a short recap of the four tracking steps and what you implemented there (filter, track management, association, camera fusion).
-Which results did you achieve?
-Which part of the project was most difficult for you to complete, and why?

-### 2. Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?

-### 3. Which challenges will a sensor fusion system face in real-life scenarios?
-Did you see any of these challenges in the project?

-### 4. Can you think of ways to improve your tracking results in the future?

 This is a writeup submission for sensor fusion course  [Udacity Self-Driving Car Engineer Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) : 3D Object Detection (Midterm).

 ## 3D Object detection